Jewelry care advice

 The vision of the professional

-All of these methods work very well for light oxidation.
-For a more intense jewelry maintenance there are baths for professional cleaning.
-However, it is preferable to avoid metal cleaning fluids that you will find in supermarkets because they are too corrosive.
-There are products dedicated to the maintenance of jewelry, such as products Hagerty, a brand specializing in the care of jewelry and precious objects.
+All these methods work very well for light oxidation.
+For more intense jewelry care, there are baths for professional cleaning.
+However, it is best to avoid metal cleaning liquids that you can find in supermarkets because they are too corrosive.
+There are products dedicated to jewelry care, such as Hagerty products, a brand specializing in the care of jewelry and precious objects.
 These items range from 7 to 10 euros.

 Wink nature